riku-ri/libyaml.ss/docs/usage.md

 - `(<-yaml ((yaml<- "1")))` will output `--- 1` to `(current-output-port)`

 #### Parameters

+Parameters to `<-yaml` can be
+a sequence that contain 1 or more element listed below, order is not sensitive:

 - Scheme structure to be output
   - *format*: